daniil-777/PortfolioWebsite/content/home/experience.md

-  * Implemented algorithms on images point clouds and improved the accuracy of image localization by 50%
+  * Implemented algorithms on images, point clouds and improved the accuracy of image localization by 50%
   * Submitted the work to CVPR 2022

    * [Download Report](https://drive.google.com/file/d/1Gcd11XRxMImM4ndHwg1Ab_nrRrB2ibcn/view)